-1 2 of the bill clarifies and expands the current property tax exemption for property acquired by nonprofit housing providers for low-income housing.
-The bill clarifies that property may qualify for the property tax exemption, through construction on the property, until the property is sold or transferred.
-The bill expands the definition of "low-income" applicants to include individuals or families who are at or below 100% of the area median income or, if the property is in a rural resort community, at or below 120% of the area median income, rather than 80% of the area median income.
-Section 1 of the bill requires applicants for the exemption described in section 2 of the bill to follow the same process and submit the same forms that are required for applicants for similar exemptions.
+Section 2 of the act clarifies and expands the current property tax exemption for property acquired by nonprofit housing providers for low-income housing.
+Section 2 also clarifies that property may qualify for the property tax exemption, through construction on the property, until the property is sold or transferred.
+The act expands the definition of "low-income" applicants to include individuals or families who are at or below 100% of the area median income or, if the property is in a rural resort community, at or below 120% of the area median income, as well as individuals or families who are at or below 80% of the area median income and were already included in the definition.
+Section 1 of the act requires applicants for the exemption described in section 2 of the act to follow the same process and submit the same forms that are required for applicants for similar exemptions.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)